Pedro Duarte (general)

-Early Career
+Early career

 He spent his first years of life in the town of San Juan Bautista de Ñeembucú.
 In 1844, at the age of 15, he began his military training, entering the garrison located in Pilar.
 Since then, he has gained military experience and was promoted to the rank of Master Sergeant.
 In 1859, he was one of the assistants of Francisco Solano López in a diplomatic mission where they acted as mediators in the Argentine Civil Wars between the State of Buenos Aires and the Argentine Confederation where the Pact of San José de Flores was signed.

 War of the Triple Alliance

-On November 1864, the War of the Triple Alliance broke out, for which Duarte was summoned and assigned a group of men to be trained by him.
-On April 27, 1865, a large column of the Paraguayan Army made up of about 10,000 men began their march towards Rio Grande del Sur, passing through the modern-day Argentine provinces of Misiones and Corrientes.
+In November 1864, the War of the Triple Alliance broke out, for which Duarte was summoned and assigned a group of men to be trained by him.
+On April 27, 1865, a large column of the Paraguayan Army made up of about 10,000 men began their march towards Rio Grande do Sul, passing through the modern-day Argentine provinces of Misiones and Corrientes.
 The campaign was led by Antonio de la Cruz Estigarribia, with Duarte being his second in command.

 On May 5, 1865, the Paraguayan forces arrived in Santo Tomé, where they divided into two groups, the first group made up of about 6,800 men under the command of Estigarribia crossed the Uruguay River and advanced through Brazilian territory until reaching Uruguaiana.
 Duarte remained in command of the second group that was made up of about 3,200 men who advanced through Argentine territory until they reached the banks of the Yatay stream near Paso de los libres.
 On August 11, 1865, Duarte learned that some 12,000 allies were approaching his position and outnumbered them, so he requested reinforcements from Estigarribia, but he refused to send them because he doubted the veracity of the information that the allied army had mobilized so many soldiers so quickly.